Pownal Center, Vermont

 Pownal Center is an unincorporated community and census-designated place (CDP) in the town of Pownal, Bennington County, Vermont, United States.
 It was first listed as a CDP prior to the 2020 census.

-It is in southwestern Bennington County, in the geographic center of the town of Pownal.
+It is located in southwestern Bennington County, in the geographic center of the town of Pownal.
 U.S. Route 7 is the main road through the village, leading north 6 mi to Bennington and south 8 mi to Williamstown, Massachusetts.